Erioifpud/shelf-electron/packages/anvil/README.md

 When building a modular system, you need a clear and stable contract between the host system and the plugins it loads.
 This contract should answer several key questions:

 *   How does a plugin start and stop (`activate`/`deactivate`)?
-*   What capabilities does the host system provide to the plugin (e.g., communication, API creation)?
+*   What capabilities does the host system provide to the plugin (e.g., communication, API creation, resource resolution)?
 *   How can plugins communicate with each other in a way that is both secure and type-safe?

 `anvil` provides a definitive answer to these questions by defining the `Plugin` interface and the `PluginActivationContext`.
 Its most powerful feature is enabling **decoupled, end-to-end type-safe communication between plugins**.